-Brief: This tutorial teaches you how to setup a C++ development environment in Ubuntu Linux using Eclipse IDE.
+Brief: This tutorial teaches you to run C and C++ programs in Linux terminal.
+It also

 I have been requested more than once about writing an easy to follow tutorial to run C++ program in Linux.
 In this guide, I’ll show you: